Get insider access

 7.0 Outdoors

 This speaker is decent for the outdoors.
 It's easy to bring along with you thanks to its small and lightweight design.
-Plus, it can withstand some exposure to the elements as it's rated IP67 for dust and water resistance.
-With a battery life of over seven hours, it lasts through most days on the go.
-That said, it doesn't get as loud as other speakers we've tested, so you aren't able to fill your whole backyard with sound.
+It's rated IP67 for dust and water resistance, so it'll withstand a day at a dusty park or a drop in a puddle.
+With a battery life of over seven hours, it'll get you through most days on the go.
+That said, its directivity isn't the best and doesn't get as loud as other speakers we've tested, so it won't fill your whole backyard with sound.
+If you do try to push up its volume, your audio will get compressed, too.

 Pros